Russian attacks on civilians in the Russo-Ukrainian war (2022–present): Serhiivka missile strike

-According to preliminary information, on the morning of 1 July 2022 at 01:00 AM (UTC+3) three Tu-22M3 strategic bombers of the Russian Air Force flew from the Volgograd Oblast to Crimea and after 1200 km fired three Kh-22s, supersonic anti-ship missiles designed for use against aircraft carriers, into a 9-store apartment building and a recreational center in the settlement of Serhiivka, Bilhorod-Dnistrovskyi Raion, Odesa Oblast.
+According to preliminary information, on the morning of 1 July 2022 at 01:00 AM (UTC+3), three Tu-22M3 strategic bombers of the Russian Air Force flew from the Volgograd Oblast to Crimea and, after 1200 km, fired three Kh-22s, supersonic anti-ship missiles designed for use against aircraft carriers, into a 9-storey apartment building and a recreational center in the settlement of Serhiivka, Bilhorod-Dnistrovskyi Raion, Odesa Oblast.
 A missile hit the apartment, and one section of the building was completely destroyed.
-The fire also spread from the apartment building to an attached store. at least 16 Ukrainian civilians were killed in the residential building.
+The fire also spread from the apartment building to an attached store.
+At least 16 Ukrainian civilians were killed in the residential building.
 Two missiles hit the recreational center, killing at least 5 (including a 12-year-old boy).
 38 more were also wounded, including 6 children.

 2 July was declared a day of mourning in the region.
-Ukrainian President Zelenskyy accused Russia of having committed "an act of conscious, deliberately targeted Russian terror – and not some kind of mistake".
-He noted that as in the recent Kremenchuk shopping mall attack, the Russian army "used unnecessarily powerful weapons to strike a civilian object".
+Ukrainian President Zelenskyy accused Russia of having committed "an act of conscious, deliberately targeted Russian terror—and not some kind of mistake."
+He noted that as in the recent Kremenchuk shopping mall attack, the Russian army "used unnecessarily powerful weapons to strike a civilian object."

-A spokesman of the Russian Presidency, Dmitry Peskov, denied that Russia was attacking civilian objects in Ukraine and said that the targeted buildings were used for military purposes.
+A spokesman for the Russian presidency, Dmitry Peskov, denied that Russia was attacking civilian objects in Ukraine and said that the targeted buildings were used for military purposes.
 Amnesty International visited the locations and studied satellite imagery, finding no evidence that the targeted buildings were used by the military.
 Official representative of Germany Steffen Hebestreit described the missile strike as an "inhumane and cynical" war crime.

+December 2025 attacks

+On 18 December 2025, the head of Odesa Oblast Military Administration, Oleh Kiper, said that a Russian drone struck a civilian car that was driving across a bridge in Odesa; the driver of the car was killed while her three children that were in the car were injured.
+Kiper called the attack a "cynical war crime."
+On 19 December, a Russian ballistic missile attack on port infrastructure killed at least eight people and wounded 27.
+The port was struck again the next day, and Ukrainian officials said that the bombardment was part of a Russian campaign against Odesa's civilian infrastructure amid freezing winter temperatures.

+January 2026 attacks

+On 27 January 2026, officials said that a Russian drone attack in Odesa had killed at least three people and wounded 23, with a pregnant woman and two children among the injured.
+The drones hit apartment blocks and also targeted the power grid with the coldest winter in years ongoing.

+February 2026 attacks

+On the eve of 23 February 2026, the fourth anniversary of the war, Russian forces launched a wave of missile and drone strikes across Ukraine, killing four people, including two civilians in Odesa.
+Governor Oleh Kiper announced via Telegram that the drone attack damaged production and warehouse facilities, administrative buildings, car dealership premises, and vehicles.